 With each step, the top of my snug jungle boots pressed down and pierced the soft skin in and around my inflamed, and sweat-soaked ingrown toenails of both feet.
-I’d already found open blisters on my heels at our last break.
+I’d already found open blisters at our last break.
 Here I was trying to keep up with foot soldiers, and I was having foot trouble.
 Of course, I wouldn’t tell or complain to the men in the squad.
 Soon enough, I’d see pain from a different perspective.

 After advancing for another half-hour, we spotted unidentified troops at about 500 meters from our elevated location and quickly moved into a concealed position.
 Unfortunately, no one had field glasses, and our RTO was still unable to reach any friendlies.

 When we were within about 100 meters of the troops we had spotted earlier, our squad leader determined they were friendlies.
 We spread out, crouched in the vegetation, and began to high crawl when finally our RTO made contact.
-The squad leader popped smoke (asking them to identify the color) to be sure they knew our location and the direction we were coming.
+Our squad leader popped smoke (asking them to identify the color) to be sure they knew our location and the direction we were coming.
 We found the haggard infantrymen in a sandy field lined with palms trees and dotted with local grave mounds.

 Hot and tired, I backed away from the group of soldiers and stood alone watching — wondering if I would have a story to file, or how and when I would get back to Bong Son — when a scourge of mosquitoes swarmed overhead and descended upon me with their unmistakable high-pitched whining.
 The winged warriors punctured my sweat-soaked skin, injected saliva, and sucked blood, leaving itchy red welts from their painful bites.
 I resisted the urge (from previous advice) to slap the parasites attacking me, hoping I was up-to-date on my Primaquine.
 I squirted the last of my army-issue bug juice around my collar and down the back of my neck.